jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Data Providers/Microsoft Azure SQL.md

 ## Parameters

 Function parameters are used to pass data into the function definition from the jig that uses the function.
 See the [Datasources](./../Datasources.md) section of the documentation.
 Parameters are defined by naming them and describing the properties of that parameter.
-Parameter names are used when the parameters are referred to in the SQL query.&#x20;
+Parameter names are used when the parameters are referred to in the SQL query.

 ### Function parameter properties